 Privacy Act Obligations to Protect Clients’ Personal Information

-There are a number of Commonwealth statutes which impose commercial obligations to protect clients’ personal information.
-Notably the Privacy Act 1988 (Cth) outlines the Australian Privacy Principles (APP) which oblige organisations to reasonably protect clients’ personal information.
-The APP replaced the National Privacy Principles as part of Parliament’s push for reform of the Privacy Act obligations and came into effect on 12 March 2014.
+There are a number of Commonwealth statutes that impose commercial obligations on companies and organisations to protect the privacy of individuals’ personal information.
 This article discusses the obligations of organisations to protect clients’ personal information under the Privacy Act.

 What organisations must comply with the AAP?